jianhaoti/minimalistic-personal-page/blogPosts/bias-variance.md

 ---
-title: "Bias-Variance, Randomness, and the Gauss-Markov Theorem"
+title: "Bias-Variance, Randomness, and Gauss-Markov"
 date: "22 February 2025"
 tags: ["Machine Learning", "Probability", "Randomness", "Statistics"]
-excerpt: "We use the bias-variance decomposition in machine learning as a backdrop to explore some basic probability-theoretic ways of thinking.
+excerpt: "We use the bias-variance decomposition in machine learning as a backdrop to explore some probability-theoretic ways of thinking.
 We also make a comparison between the bias in Gauss-Markov and in bias-variance."
 ---

-All the computer scientists I've talked to have a very intuitive grasp of the concept of randomness.
-This is apparent even from their vocabulary when they use terminology like "sources of randomness".
+All the computer scientists I've talked to have a very intuitive grasp of randomness, which comes through in the language they use.
+They'll say phrases like "sources of randomness" which reflects a level of comfort that I'd like to achieve.
 Let's explore this line of thinking.

 $$\text{ }$$